Everyday Foods That Can Cause Blood Sugar Levels to Spike

 Red meat, especially processed meats such as deli meats and bacon can cause significant spikes in blood sugar levels.
 However, it’s okay if consumed in moderate amounts.

 The content of milk includes calcium and protein which helps the development and maintenance of healthy bones and muscles.

 However, it also includes sugar, especially chocolate milk.
-Although it’s not as dangerous for blood glucose as sugary drinks, alcohol, or fruit juice, people with diabetes should consume it in moderation.
+Although it’s not as dangerous for blood glucose as sugary drinks, alcohol, or fruit juice, we should consume it in moderation.

-Bananas are one of the sweetest fruits, thus one of the worst choices for people with diabetes.
+Bananas are one of the sweetest fruits, thus one of the worst choices for our blood glucose levels.
 Other fruits that contain high levels of natural sugar include cherries, mangoes, and grapes.